smokevicky/Jyoti-Cocktail-Bar/README.md

 Take a look at our [Cocktail Menu](https://smokevicky.github.io/Zigram-Cocktail-Assignment/).

-## Available Scripts

-Steps to run the app on local:
+## Steps to run the app on local

 ### `npm install`

-Downloads all external dependencies for you.\
+Downloads all external dependencies for you.

 ### `npm start`